Skip to content

 The path to becoming a Texas game warden follows five core steps:

-- Complete education or qualifying experience — Bachelor's degree required.
+2. Satisfy the education or experience requirement — Bachelor's degree required.

-- Graduate from the academy — Complete the Texas Game Warden Training Academy (17-week residential at TPWD) program.
+4. Earn your academy diploma — Finish the Texas Game Warden Training Academy (17-week residential at TPWD) program.

 For the full nationwide walkthrough, see our how to become a game warden guide.